adjust/cocos2dx_sdk/README.md

 ```

 This feature is supported if you are using the **Adjust SDK v4.12.0 or above**.

+**If you are using Eclipse as your IDE:**

+Google doesn't have any official documentation on how to integrate install referrer library in Eclipse project since Android Studio is official IDE for Android development.
+However, install library is an AAR library which can be downloaded and added to your Eclipse project (either as AAR library or JAR library if you extract it).
+Official install referrer library AAR library can be downloaded from [here][install-referrer-aar].

 #### <a id="android-referrer-gps-intent"></a>Google Play Store intent